Sweet Potato Brulee

 - 1 tsp Real Salt

 - ¼ tsp Organic Powdered Ginger

 - Mix in eggs, pumpkin pie spice, salt, half & half and milk with butter and agave syrup.
 Beat with a whisk.

 - Fold sweet potatoes into the milk mixture, evenly incorporating.

 - Butter baking dish with a pat of butter.

-- Pour sweet potato mixture into the dish and bake for 1 hour.
+- Pour sweet potato mixture into the dish, sprinkle with sugar and bake for 1 hour.